maialsh/ORCA/README_CLI.md

 To extend the CLI tool:

-1. Modify the workflow in binsleuth/src/cmd/workflow.py
+1. Modify the workflow in orca/src/cmd/workflow.py
 2. Add new agents for specialized analysis
 3. Update the serialization logic for new result types
 4. Add tests for new functionality

 ## License

-This tool is part of the BinSleuth framework.
+This tool is part of the ORCA framework.
 See the main project license for details.